winklelt/Yield-Curve-Spread-Trades/README.md

 Flattener Sell Spread Short Long
 Steepener Buy Spread Long Short

-In this project, you will evaluate the performance of the 10 yr - 2 yr U.S. Treasury yield curve spread trade.
+In this project, evaluate the performance of the 10 yr - 2 yr U.S. Treasury yield curve spread trade.
 1. You can choose either the 10yr - 2yr U.S. Treasury flattener or steepener strategy to
 analyze and stay with this strategy throughout the sample.